Digital Nomad Gear and Equipment: 25 Essential Items

 Last up, we’ve got the virtual gear.
 The less-obvious stuff that you can’t see, but absolutely need for international travel.
 Let’s dive into our other digital nomad must-haves to consider.

 From theft and medical emergencies to canceled flights and lost luggage, travel long enough and you’ll experience it all.
 As a digital nomad, you’re likely to have your fair share of bad luck, but you can’t control the uncontrollable.
-That’s where travel insurance - or more specifically, digital nomad insurance - comes in.
+That’s where travel insurance and health insurance for digital nomads come in.
 These policies are designed to keep up with you and your lifestyle, minimizing the risk without minimizing the fun.

 The days of comparing SIM card deals in the airport arrivals hall are long gone.
 With the rise of eSIMs, we nomads can prepare ahead of time with a digital SIM plan that’s right for us.
 There’s a range of eSIM providers out there, all offering slightly different packages and perks.
 Look for a provider that covers your destinations, offers a phone line and, of course, provides great value.

-With coverage in more than 200 countries and prices starting from $4.50, Airalo is the smart choice for digital nomad eSIMs.
-There’s a range of plans that cater to short trips and extended stays - both of which earn Airmoney (loyalty points valid for discounted future eSIMs).
+With coverage in more than 200 countries and prices starting from $4.50, Holafly is the smart choice for digital nomad eSIMs.
+There’s a range of plans that cater to short trips and extended stays - both of which include unlimited data!

 Traditional banks are tailored to those living in one country, at one fixed address with predictable monthly incomes and expenses.
 They’ll also regularly offer poor exchange rates and you’ll be charged a foreign exchange fee when using your debit card abroad.
 A multi-currency bank account allows us to save multiple currencies, minimize transaction fees, and benefit from real-time exchange rates for the best deals on their spending.